webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 {{</mermaid>}}

 ### Candidate Selection
 The Controlling and Controlled Agent both start sending traffic on each pair.
-This is needed if one Agent is behind a `Address Dependent Mapping`, this will cause a `Peer Reflexive Candidate` to be created.
+This is needed if one Agent is behind an `Address Dependent Mapping`, this will cause a `Peer Reflexive Candidate` to be created.

 Each `Candidate Pair` that saw network traffic is then promoted to a `Valid Candidate` pair.
 The Controlling Agent then takes one `Valid Candidate` pair and nominates it.
 This becomes the `Nominated Pair`.
 The Controlling and Controlled Agent then attempt one more round of bi-directional communication.
 If that succeeds, the `Nominated Pair` becomes the `Selected Candidate Pair`!
-This is used for the rest of the session.
+This pair is then used for the rest of the session.

 ### Restarts
 If the `Selected Candidate Pair` stops working for any reason (NAT Mapping Expires, TURN Server crashes) the ICE Agent will go to `Failed` state.
-Both agents can be restarted and do the whole process over again.
+Both agents can be restarted and will do the whole process all over again.